madhuri-somannagari/Deployment-Troubleshooting-guides/Deploy-vm.md

 ### Concept Overview

 This project automates the deployment of a web application to a virtual machine (VM) using **GitHub Actions**.
 The solution:

-- Delivers seamless application updates from code commits to the live environment.
 - Minimizes manual intervention and deployment errors.
 - Implements a **rollback mechanism** to revert to the last stable state in case of failure.
 - Ensures high availability and faster recovery, especially for production environments.

----

 ### Objective
 To implement a **robust and reliable CI/CD pipeline** using:
 - **GitHub Actions** for automation,
 - **Rsync** for efficient file transfers,
 - **Systemd-managed services** like **Gunicorn** and **Celery**,
 - **Rollback support** in case of deployment issues,
-- Log management with **logrotate**,
 - Conditional service restarts based on code changes.

----

 ### Architecture Overview
 ```text
 Developer Pushes Code → GitHub Actions Workflow (.github/workflows/deploy.yml)
                          ↓